8000 Support Services

 Properly licensed secondary school students may drive and bring their cars on school property when authorized to do so by the appropriate school building administrator.

-Teachers, supervisory and administrative staff and parent volunteers may transport students to and from school and/or to and from school premises only in unusual circumstances and only with approval of the Superintendent of Schools.
+Teachers, supervisory and administrative staff and parent volunteers may transport students to and from school and/or to and from school premises only in unusual circumstances and only with approval of the Superintendent.

 Adopted April 10, 1989